nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_processing.md

 ## Summary

 [SeaDAS][seadas] is the official data analysis sofware of NASA's Ocean Biology Distributed Active Archive Center (OB.DAAC); used to process, display and analyse ocean color data.
 SeaDAS is a dektop application that includes the Ocean Color Science Software (OCSSW) libraries.
-There is also a command line interface (CLI) for the OCSSW libraries, which we can use to write processing scripts and notebooks.
+There is also a command line interface (CLI) for the OCSSW libraries, which we can use to write processing scripts and notebooks without SeaDAS.

 This tutorial will show you how to process PACE OCI data using the sequence of OCSSW programs `l2gen`, `l2bin`, and `l3mapgen`.